JuanFajardo/CheatSheet/GraphFacebook.md

     People who work at \[Company A\] and previously worked at \[Company B\]

-1. Track your Facebook Activity
+1. Sigue tu actividad a detalle

    My favorite pages
     My favorite music